 Alternatively, head to Ponte Vecchio if you are more interested in shopping for keepsakes than lunch.
 The lovely medieval stone bridge spans the Arno River and is lined with vendors and small shops.
 It’s the perfect place to pick up small souvenirs and trinkets.

-I recommend to book hotel in the historical center, because it is the heart of the city with the highest concentration of hotels, shopping, nightlife, and dining.
-You can book hotel near the train station that provide easy access to other Tuscan towns and citys such as Siena, Lucca, and Pisa by SITA bus and train.
+The historical center is the best base in Florence because it is the heart of the city with the highest concentration of hotels, restaurants, bars, and shops.
+You can book hotel near the train station that provide easy access to other Tuscan towns by SITA bus and train.

-Stay In Florence If you’re travel without a car; This is your first time visiting Tuscany; You will be traveling around Tuscany, Italy by train; You want lively nightlife;
+Stay In Florence If you’re travel without a car; This is your first time visiting Tuscany; You will be traveling around Tuscany by train; You want lively nightlife;

 Budget ($): Hotel Davanzati Located in Uffizi district, this 3-star hotel is a short stroll from Strozzi Palace, Cathedral of Santa Maria del Fiore, Piazza del Duomo di Firenze.
 It has an on-site private car parking, 24-hour front desk, and a safety deposit box in each guest room.

-Siena along with Florence and Pisa is the best area to stay in Tuscany without a car.
-Siena is easily reachable by car, rail, or bus from the main cities of Tuscany.
+Siena is the best area to stay in Tuscany without a car.
+Siena is easily reachable by car, train, or bus from the main cities of Tuscany.
 The historic center is fairly compact and it is comfortable to walk around all the major sights, most of which are contained within the central, walled area.

 Stretched across a Tuscan hill in central Tuscany, Siena is a beautiful medieval town, 50 km south of Florence.
 The winding cobblestone streets, ancient buildings, and central piazza lend the town a particularly romantic atmosphere.
-Siena’s historical center is impressive enough to have been granted UNESCO World Heritage status.
+Siena’s historical center is UNESCO World Heritage site.

 At the heart of Siena is the Piazza del Campo (Il Campo) The stunning central piazza is paved with vibrant red brick and considered to be one of the greatest medieval squares in Europe.
 The design of the square itself is worth noting, and one of several reasons it is one of Siena’s top attractions.